MRC-Epid-it24/intake24/apps/docs/docs/config/api/cache.md

 Path: `src/config/cache.ts`

-[Redis](https://redis.io) is used as caching driver.
-Redis is also used for queues, they have separate connection settings, so they can be configured independently if needed.
+[Redis](https://redis.io) is used as session driver.

+Redis is also used for other parts of system (queue, session), they have separate connection settings, so they can be configured independently if needed.
-## Prefix
-Prefix string which is prepended to each key to identify cache data.

-* object-path: `prefix`
-* dotenv var: `CACHE_PREFIX`
-* type: `string`
-* default: `'cache:it24'`

 ## Redis instance